CHE Graduate Program Application Requirements

 - 2. Standardized Testing (GRE, TOEFL, IELTS)

-We require the general GRE exam for all applicants.
+For the 2020-21 application cycle, we will not require the GRE due to the COVID-19 pandemic.
+In future application cycles, we will require the general GRE exam for all applicants.
 Official scores must be sent in to the university (code: 4834) before your application will be considered complete and may not be more than five years old.
 Our most successful applicants have a minimum GRE Quantitative score of 160 or better.
 In order to meet the general deadline, we recommend that you take the exam no later than October.